samma-io/guide/3-first-dashbourd-notech/README.md

 Lets add this grafe to our samma.io dashbourd

-- Open the dasbourd
+- Open the dashboard
 - Klick new "Add panel" (righ corner)
 - Select "Add new panel"
-- Verify the datasource is "Samma-elasticsearch"
+- Verify the data source is "Samma-elasticsearch"
-- Fill in tha same values as before
+- Fill in the same values as before
 - Save

-And know we have success search for new values in the scan result, And built a new graf.
+And know we have success search for new values in the scan result and built a new graf.

-To find more points of intrest open the explorer tap and select diffrent fiels.
+To find more points of interest open the explorer tap and select different fields.
-(Grafana show all field in elastic and when we choose the scanner typ example tsunami.
-Then there isn only the fields from the tsunami scanner that will give any result.)
+(Grafana show all field in elastic and when we choose the scanner type example tsunami.
+Then there is only the fields from the tsunami scanner that will give any result.)